zimzat/db-changeset-manager/README.md

 			\PDO::ATTR_ERRMODE => \PDO::ERRMODE_EXCEPTION,
 		]
 	),
+	new \DbVcs\Processor\NoOp(),
 	new \DbVcs\Output()
 );
 ```

-Note: The \DbVcs\Output class should be extended to send results where desired (log file, browser, database, etc).
+Note: The \DbVcs\Output class should be extended to send results where and how desired (log file, browser, database, etc).

-Note: Interactive mode should not be enabled unless the host script is also run from the command line.